 Certificates are one of the fastest-growing professional credentials.
 Learn how to get started and successfully earn a graduate certificate from the Rutgers School of Business-Camden (RSBC).
-Graduate certificates are stand-alone academic credentials that allow you to broaden your knowledge, update your professional profile, and advance your career.
+Graduate certificates can be earned within one of our graduate programs or as stand-alone academic credentials that allow you to broaden your knowledge, update your professional profile, and advance your career.
 Completing a certificate program can also be a great first step in exploring a new area or advancing to a degree program.

 Graduate Certificates are available in the following areas: